 - Days of Service: Only days when you receive the actual services will count toward the elimination period, which means the long-term care benefits can take longer to activate if you only use the services part-time.
 That means more out-of-pocket long-term care expenses are accrued.

-- Single Elimination Periods: Some policies allow a one-time elimination period for you to get through, and long-term care benefits are eligible at your disposal for the remainder of your life.
+- Single Elimination Periods: Some policies allow a one-time elimination period for you to get through, and long-term care benefits are at your disposal for the remainder of your life.

 Long-Term Care Insurance Interview Questions

-Typical qualifying questions would include:
+Typical qualifying questions would include the following:

 - Are you currently using, or in the past 12 months, have you used or been medically advised by a Health Care Professional to use any of the following: